Skookum Creek Campground

 Directions

-From Oakridge, travel west on Highway 58 for 2.1 miles.
-Turn right onto Westfir-Oakridge Road for 1.3 miles, then continue right toward Westfir.
-At the four-way intersection in Westfir, go straight onto Forest Road 19/Aufderheide Drive.
+From Oakridge, travel west on Highway 58 for 2.1 miles, turn right onto Westfir-Oakridge Road for 1.3 miles.
+At the junction, continue right through Westfir to the four-way intersection and continue straight onto Forest Road 19 (Aufderheide Drive).
 Continue approximately 32 miles to Forest Road 1957 on the right.
-Turn right onto FR 1957 and travel 3.6 miles to the campground parking area.
-High clearance vehicle required; road is rough and brushy.
+Turn right and travel 3.6 miles to the parking area.
+Note: FR 1957 is rough and brushy; high-clearance vehicle required.

 Location